c0D3M/Misc/cryptohtaphy.md

 And keep doing that.
 So here the trapdoor function is if you are given a point on curve , you dont know how many times the process is repeated unless we redraw the whole process again.

+## How TOR Works
+TOR is a network to provide anonymity.
+TOR connected to directory servers, these are trusted node and used to build a circuit.
+Suppose source node wants to communicate to destination node over a TOR network First it select an entry node and create a TLS tunnel and create session keys.
+Next it create a tls tunnel between a middle node and our node by using entry node.
+Next it select and exit node and again create a tls tunnel between source node and exit node.

+Now when a message have to sent to desitination node, first we encrypt with exit node session key.

+Here msg is IP packet we wanted to send to destination node
+TOR Msg = SK1(SK2(SK3(msg))) here entry node will unwrap using SK1 and forward, middle node will unwrap using SK2 and then exit node unwrap using SK3 and finally send the msg to destination node.
+Generally all TOR nodes are listed and an ISP cna found if you are using TOR or not but TOR bridge are unlisted node and can be used for entry node.